deutschj/sysperfeval/README.md

 sdc               2.00      8.00     0.00    0.50   0.00     4.00   0.40
 ```

 Although disk usage is 100%, no high latency can be observed for block IO operations (avg. between 128 and 256 microseconds).
-Performance of the query is therefore being limited by IOps, and the block IO operations themselves don't experience any high latencies - as these are sequential reads and the disk can handle them efficiently.
+Performance of the query is therefore being limited by IOps, and the block IO operations themselves don't experience any high latencies - as these are sequential reads and the disk can handle them efficiently => see also results at bottom!

 IO latency and IOps seem to stay the same when I increased the database size (by 200%) - so probably query runtime is limited by the disk's capacity of performing read operations, IOps.